Guillaume-Cojan/Landing_jobs/README.md

 ## About The Project
 <br>

-A benchmark tool that can be used by either employees or employers in order to gauge how salaries vary for various tech job roles - depending of course on location, experience and education.
+A benchmark tool that can be used by talent or companies to estimate salaries for various tech job roles - depending of course on location, experience and education.
 <br/>

 ![Image](react_app/src/assets/LJ_mainscreenshot.png)